*NEW* – DreamLight Constellation 2.1 – Cross-platform LightWave 3D Network Render Controller for Both Mac OS X & Windows!

 - Custom Settings Saving Disabled

-The FREE lite license version of DreamLight Constellation is fully functional, with the following limitations.
-All custom settings may be used, but settings are not saved between launches.
-It is also limited to 1 ScreamerNet LWSN instance (render node).
+The FREE LITE license version of DreamLight Constellation is fully functional for batch rendering, with the following limitations.
+All custom settings may be used, but are not saved between launches.
+It is also limited to ONE ScreamerNet render node (computer).

 - 5 Node Limit